Is the University changing the payroll schedule?

 What are the reasons for tracking time?

-Below are five reasons for tracking of time:
+Below are four major reasons for tracking of time:

-- The State Officials and Employee Ethics Act of Illinois requires state employees to periodically submit time sheets documenting the time spent each day on official state business to the nearest quarter hour.
+- The State Officials and Employee Ethics Act of Illinois requires state employees to periodically submit records of time worked documenting the time spent each day on official state business.

-- Your supervisor has an accurate record of how many hours are actually being worked.
+- Time records provide your supervisor with accurate accounting of how many hours are being worked.

-- If an employee overlaps between departments the timesheet provides an internal accounting for budgetary purposes.
+- If an employee overlaps between departments, the time records provides an internal accounting for budgetary purposes.

-- In cases where a leave of absence is requested such as Family Medical Leave, eligibility requirements must be met by demonstrating that 1,250 hours have been worked.
-This is calculated by evaluating the timesheets.
+- In cases where a leave of absence is requested, such as Family Medical Leave, eligibility requirements must be met by demonstrating that the regulatory minimum number of hours have been worked.
+This is calculated by evaluating the time records.

-How would those on 4.5 month contracts be paid?
+How will those on 4.5 month contract be paid?

 Should we record hours if worked during a University break?